 Leveraging The Chicago River for Equitable Economic Development in Albany Park

-North River Commission is kicking off Confluence, a planning project to improve and activate a series of sites at Lawrence Avenue and the Chicago River, to establish a stronger neighborhood gateway for Albany Park.
-The project will create a platform for lively economic activity, a space for authentic cultural expression, and a catalyst that spurs investment in a vital neighborhood commercial corridor.
+Confluence is a planning project to improve and activate a series of sites at Lawrence Avenue and the Chicago River, to establish a stronger neighborhood gateway for Albany Park.
+The project will create a platform for lively economic activity, a space for authentic cultural expression, and a catalyst that spurs investment on Lawrence Avenue, a vital neighborhood commercial corridor.

 North River Commission is currently undertaking a community-driven planning and implementation process that will envision a new, iconic, and dynamic riverfront destination that supports local business and catalyzes new equitable investment in the Lawrence Avenue corridor.